 XC Meet Scoring

-The score of a meet is determined by adding up the finishing place of each team's first 5 runners.
-The 6th and 7th runners of each team can increase the scores of the other teams if they finish in front of any of the other teams scoring runners.
-The 8th and subsequent runners for each team will not be involved in the scoring.
+The score of a cross-country meet is determined by adding up the finishing place of each team's first 5 runners.
+15 points is a perfect score, if the first 5 places are all captured by one team.
+The 6th and 7th runners of each team can increase the scores of the other competing teams if they finish in front of any of the other teams' scoring runners.
+The 8th and subsequent runners for each team will not be involved in the team's scoring.

 The team with the lowest score wins the meet.

-Generally, each team can only have 7 runners in a varsity race but in non-varsity races a team can have as many runners as needed.
-Therefore, all members of each team may compete in a cross country meet up through the league finals.
+Generally, each team can only have 7 runners in a varsity race, but in non-varsity races, a team can have as many runners as needed to allow everyone to compete.
+Therefore, all members of each team may compete in a cross-country meet, up through the SCVAL League Finals.

-As an example, if two teams are competing and one team finishes 1 thru 5 and the other team finishes 6 thru 10, then the first team would win the meet 15 to 40.
+As an example, if two teams are competing and one team finishes 1 through 5 and the other team finishes 6 through 10, then the first team would win the meet 15 to 40.